 The first Derby was won by Diomed in 1780, over a mile.
 Owned by Sir Charles Bunbury, he was deemed no great success at stud and was exported to America at 20 years of age in 1797, where he founded a dynasty.
 The first Derby run over a mile and a half was won by Sergeant, a son of Eclipse, in 1784, and it was this year that the first signs were there of the race gaining a positive reputation, as the winner was required to carry 6lb extra in the Sion Sweepstakes at Newmarket in October.
 But if there’s one significant winner from those early years of the Derby, one horse who really helped establish the race, it was Sir Peter Teazle in 1787.
 The best son of star stallion Highflyer, Sir Peter Teazle was unraced before the Derby, something that wasn’t unusual when the race was in its infancy, but he’d clearly impressed at home as he was sent off second favourite.
 Unbeaten as a three-year-old, it is said he did well over the next few seasons as well, but it was when he went to stud that he really made his mark.
 He sired four St Leger winners, two Oaks winners and four winners of the Derby in Sir Harry, Archduke, Ditto and Paris.
 When Ditto won in 1803 Sir Peter Teazle sired the first three home.
 It’s not unreasonable to suggest Sir Peter Teazle was the first horse to begin the inculcation process of the Derby becoming the most important race for breeders, and the baton was passed to Waxy soon after that…

 The first of Robert Robson’s seven Derby winners was Waxy in 1793.
 A son of Eclipse’s son, Pot-8-os, he was one of six representatives of his sire in the 1793 Derby but his most fierce rival was Gohanna, a son of Mercury - another horse by Eclipse.
 Waxy beat Gohanna by half a length at Epsom and the pair were to meet on numerous occasions after the Derby.
 Waxy invariably got the better of his old rival, the only time he lost was when giving Gohanna 3lb, but both were talented and both went on to make a mark at stud.
 Gohanna sired the 1807 Derby winner, Election, but Waxy was just the better horse on the track and he outdid his contemporary as a stallion, too.
-Six horses have sired four Derby winners; Sir Peter Teazle, Cyllene, Blandford, Montjeu and Galileo, and Waxy was responsible for a quartet of Epsom winners as well in Pope, Whalebone, Blucher and Whisker.
+Six horses have sired four Derby winners; Sir Peter Teazle, Cyllene, Blandford, Montjeu and Galileo (who now has a record five), and Waxy was responsible for a quartet of Epsom winners as well in Pope, Whalebone, Blucher and Whisker.
 Whisker won in 1815 when he got the better of the favourite Raphael, but some of the Epsom crowd didn’t take this well and dragged the runner-up’s jockey, Jackson, from his horse before mauling him with no serious injury caused!
 Whisker was famous for his mares at stud and he was the damsire of two Derby winners in Cotherstone and Mundig.
 It was Whisker’s full-brother, though, Whalebone, who was the best son of Waxy and he won the 1810 Derby easily after making all.
 His descendants, through his son Sir Hercules, include The Baron, Bend Or, Polymelus, Nearco, Northern Dancer, Sadler’s Wells and Galileo himself.

 While we’re on influential sires in the history of the Derby another of the super sextet that has sired four winners is Cyllene.
 By Bona Vista, a son of Bend Or, Cyllene was also the sire of Polymelus, the great grandsire of Nearco.
 He didn’t run in the Classics, but won the Gold Cup and Cicero was the first of his four Derby winners, the others being Minoru, Lemberg and Tagalie.
 Cicero showed his talents early on and was unbeaten as a juvenile when he won five times, including the Woodcote, Coventry and July Stakes.
 Cicero didn’t run in the 2000 Guineas, but the horse that won it, Vedas, was behind him in the Coventry.
 That, along with Vedas’ absence and a comfortable win in the Newmarket Stakes, helps explain Cicero’s starting price of 4/11 for the Derby.
 It couldn’t be said the result was never in doubt, but he pulled out what was required at the business end to win by three parts of a length in a time of 2m39.4secs, which was a record in 1905.